aermicioi/D_Libraries_Registry/README.md

 ## New libraries and corrections

 Submissions of new libraries: I accept submissions (as issues or as pull requests).
-Please note that descriptio and last update is optional because a script updates it once a day.
+Please note that description and last update is optional because a script updates it once a day.

 Corrections: if information for a library above is wrong, please send a correction as an issue, pull request, or email.